ebraun68/clade_specific_prot_models/README.md

 Le,S.Q. et al. (2008) Phylogenetic mixture models for proteins.
 Philos.
 Trans.
 Royal Soc.
 B, 363, 3965-3976.

 --------------------------------------------------------------------------------
 III.
-Excel files with amino acid exchangeabilities and other information
+Information about the models, including amino acid exchangeabilities

+Four excel spreadsheets, each of which either includes a "README" sheet or a text box with additional information:

 exchange_Pandey_Braun.xlsx --

 	Exchangeabilities for the "all sites" models, including normalized values and comparisons to the symmetric EX matrix and matrices for changes in amino acid side-chain volume and polarity.
 	The minimum number of nucleotide substitutions necessary for various substitutions is also provided in this spreadsheet.

 XB_exchange_Pandey_Braun.xlsx --

 	Similar to the "exchange_Pandey_Braun.xlsx" filed, but this file contains information about the two sub-models of the XB mixture models.

 aa_freq_Pandey_Braun.xlsx --

 	Equilibrium amino acid frequencies estimated from each training set.
 This spreadsheet also compares the differences between the frequencies for each XB sub-model and the "all sites" frequencies to amino acid side chain polarity.
 This was done to show that

 EX_matrix_sym.xlsx --

 	Symmetric version of the Yampolsky and Stoltzfus (2005) experimental exchangeability matrix.

-NOTE: all of these excel spreadsheet include a "README" sheet or a text box with additional information.
+Two nexus format treefiles:

+clustered_exchange_Pandey_Braun.tre
+clustered_XBexchange_Pandey_Braun.tre

+Both treefiles include comments that will be echoed to the screen if they are executed in PAUP.
+They can also be visualized in programs like FigTree.

+Reference:

 Yampolsky,L.Y. and Stoltzfus,A. (2005) The exchangeability of amino acids in proteins.
 Genetics, 170, 1459-1472.